arabcoders/watchstate/FAQ.md

 such, watchstate doesn't really know the item has changed since last sync.
 Unfortunately, there is no way to fix this issue from our side for the `state:import` task as it working as intended.

-However, we managed to somewhat implement a workaround for this issue using the webhooks feature as temporary fix.
-Until jellyfin devs fixes the issue.
-Please take look at the webhooks section to enable it.
+However, we managed implemented a workaround for this issue using the webhooks as workaround, until jellyfin devs fixes the issue.
+Please enable webhooks for your jellyfin backend to avoid this issue.

 ---